How A Putin Ally Met Key Trump Officials And Worried European Intelligence

 “NATO of course was largely formed to protect Democratic Europe from the Soviet Union,” the official added.
 “But over the last decade we have seen a number of new NATO and, in the case of Greece, first-generation NATO countries become at least partially compromised by a newly active and focused Russian intelligence community that uses the lure of money and political support for right-wing nationalist causes.
 And with the Greeks, as with the Serbs, Bulgarians, and others, we have found the Orthodox church and its associated charitable associations provide ample opportunities for contact with the Russian government.”

 Bergengruen reported from Washington.
-Thomas Frank and Mary Ann Georgantopoulos contributed reporting.
+Thomas Frank and Mary Ann Georgantopoulos contributed additional reporting to this story.

 The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared.
 Even His Girlfriend Can't Find Him.